aksel-blaise/garymorph/analysis/landmarking-protocol.md

 Dart Points: An Exercise in Archaeological Epistemology and Heuristics.”
-The study asks whether the morphologically-derived temporal framework advanced by Densmore (2007) can be extended to Gary dart points generally, and whether those specimens assigned to each category exhibit unique morphological characteristics.
+The study asks whether the morphologically-derived temporal framework advanced by Densmore (2007) can be extended to Gary dart points generally, and whether those specimens assigned to each temporal category exhibit unique morphological characteristics.
 The landmarking protocol developed for this project bears some visual similarities with the configuration used in the [previous 2D study of basal morphology](https://scholarworks.sfasu.edu/cgi/viewcontent.cgi?article=1280&context=crhr), as well as other two-dimensional geometric morphometric analyses (Buchanan and Collard 2010; Buchanan et al. 2011; Ragan and Buchanan